home-assistant/home-assistant.io/source/_components/evohome.markdown

 ha_iot_class: "Cloud Polling"
 ---

-The `evohome` platform is the main component to set up and integrate all supported evohome devices.
+The `evohome` platform is the main component to set up and integrate all supported evohome Climate devices.

 It uses the [evohomeclient](https://pypi.org/project/evohomeclient/) client library and so will let you control (only) _EU-based_ [Honeywell Connect Comfort](https://international.mytotalconnectcomfort.com/Account/Login) systems.

-Currently, only Controllers are supported; support for Heating zones and DHW controllers will be added at a later time.
+Currently, only Controllers and Zones are supported; support for DHW controllers will be added at a later time.
+More information is available [evohome climate component](/components/climate.honeywell/) page.

-It is related to the [honeywell](/components/climate.honeywell/) climate component, which allows limited integration with evohome Heating zones.
-These two components should be usuable side-by-side, but YMMV.

 ## {% linkable_title Configuration %}